 Creating a strong brand is an absolute must for any spa.
 It’s what gets the customers in, and it can be what keeps them coming back.

-A good branding is unique, personal, attractive, and gives the customer an idea of what to expect.
+Good branding is unique, personal, and attractive, and gives the customer an idea of what to expect.

 What features will attract people to your spa?
 Consider the services offered, the products used, and even your own personality.